 Levi shrugged.
 ‘I never doubted there was a door, but what else is there to believe?
 You’ve told me nothing.’
 He sneaked a sidelong glance at his uncle, hoping he would now explain all.
 Instead, he saw Seymour was smiling down at him, knowingly.

 ‘And nor will I,’ Seymour replied.
 ‘Like I said, you’d never believe me if I told you.
 You’ll have to find out for yourself.’
-He nodded toward the looming, dark clouds.
+He nodded towards the looming, dark clouds.
 ‘Thing is, I think we should get a move on if we’re to escape a drenching.’

 As Levi suddenly realised the temperature had plunged, he felt the first icy plop of rain on his exposed neck.
 Already, Seymour was several paces ahead of him, trotting briskly, his pack bouncing on his back.
 ‘C’mon quick, lad, here it comes.’

 The limestone walls of the abbey, previously the mellow colour of old cornstalks, now appeared dark and grim beyond a shimmering curtain.
 The rain flowed unchecked down the neck of Levi’s jacket and soaked through his clothes in an instant, chilling him to the core.
-Just as he was beginning to believe his blood had frozen in his veins, Levi saw Seymour stoop to enter a low opening in the ancient monument’s fence.
+Just as he was beginning to believe his blood had frozen in his veins he saw Seymour stoop to enter a low opening in the ancient monument’s fence.
 Several foot-squelching seconds later he, too, entered the abbey grounds and dashed for the archway ahead.
 Once there, freezing, wet and utterly miserable, he stepped out of the rain and into the shelter of the building’s entrance.

-Here, a large, ornately carved arch loomed above him.
-The remains of two colossal gates hung on massive hinges, their timbers held open by thick, rusting chains bolted to the walls.
+Here a large ornately carved arch loomed above him.
+The remains of two colossal gates hung on massive hinges, their timbers held open by thick rusting chains bolted to the walls.
 To the right of one of the gates was a narrow doorway and it was to here Seymour was heading.

-‘C’mon, it’s a tad drier in here,’ Seymour called, stooping to avoid the low stone lintel
+‘C’mon, it’s a tad drier in here,’ Seymour called, stooping to avoid the low stone lintel.

 ‘Flippin’ well wants to be,’ Levi replied.